Mildenhall Treasure: Bowls

-A deep fluted bowl with two small swing handles (which were detached at the time of discovery, because solder tends to loosen during burial) is of a type found in several late Roman silver hoards, such as those in the Esquiline Treasure from Rome, and from Traprain Law in Scotland.
+A deep, fluted bowl with two small swing handles (which were detached at the time of discovery, because solder tends to loosen during burial) is of a type found in several late Roman silver hoards, such as those in the Esquiline Treasure from Rome, and from Traprain Law in Scotland.
 The type is thought to have developed from earlier shell-shaped bowls, and to have been used to contain water at the dining table, intended for rinsing diners' hands.
 The chased geometric design in the centre of the Mildenhall fluted bowl depicts a six-pointed star, a device that had no specific symbolic meaning in the Roman period, but was simply one of many popular geometric figures.

 The covered bowl is a vessel of particular interest.
 It is the earliest object in the hoard, and the only one whose general area of manufacture within the Roman Empire is known for certain.
 It belongs to a type that is known to have been manufactured in Gaul in the 3rd century AD.
-It has a narrow horizontal flange set below the upright rim and decorated with scroll patterns inlaid in niello, and a small nielloed rosette within the centre base.
+It has a narrow, horizontal flange set below the upright rim with scroll patterns inlaid in niello and a small nielloed rosette within the centre base.
 It has a high, domed lid that fits neatly over the vertical rim and has been decorated in a very different style, with two friezes of low-relief decoration.
 The upper zone consists of conventional foliate ornament, while the lower is a scene of centaurs attacking various wild animals, separated by Bacchic masks.
 The small raised rim at the top of the lid would have sufficed for handling it, but set within it is a 'knob' in the form of a silver-gilt statuette of a young, seated triton blowing a conch shell.
-This figure may well be a secondary addition to the lid; and the lid, in 4th century style, is certainly a secondary addition to the bowl.
+This figure may well be a secondary addition to the lid; the lid itself, in 4th century style, is certainly a secondary addition to the bowl.

 A set of four bowls with wide, horizontal rims represent a later development of the flanged bowl form.
 The rims, or flanges, are edged with large beads, and have low-relief decoration that once more follows the traditional pagan, Bacchic theme, with pastoral scenes, numerous animals, natural and mythical, and Bacchic masks.
 They also have circular medallions of figural decoration within the bowl.
 One (no.5) has a scene showing a hunter attacking a bear.
 This bowl, with a diameter of 300 mm, is a little larger than the other three, which all have a diameter of 268 mm and central medallions depicting single heads in profile: a young woman, a veiled matron, and a helmeted head.
-The identification of these remains uncertain.
+The identification of these figures remains uncertain.

 There is a matching pair of smaller flanged bowls, (diameter 168 mm): they are intricately decorated with beading, foliate scrolls and small birds and hares on the rims, and have rosettes in relief in the centre base.
-The main bodies of these little bowls have a delicate fluted internal pattern.
+The main bodies of these little bowls have a delicate, fluted internal pattern.